mitsuba-renderer/mitsuba3/docs/src/developer_guide/variants_cpp.rst

 The alternative operation ``enoki::select(mask, arg1, arg2)`` takes a *mask*
 argument (typically the result of a comparison) and evaluates ``(mask ? arg1 : arg2)`` in parallel for each lane.
-We refer to the `Enoki documentation
+We refer to `Enoki's documentation
 <https://enoki.readthedocs.io/en/master/basics.html#working-with-masks>`_ for
 further information on working with masks.
 The following shows an example contrasting these two cases: